CDAGaming/CraftPresence-Mirror/README.md

 ___

-### SinglePlayer Placeholders
+### Singleplayer Placeholders

 These placeholders translate to the `&SERVER&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

-You can configure these Sub-Placeholders within the `Status Messages::SinglePlayer Message` setting.
+You can configure these Sub-Placeholders within the `Status Messages::Singleplayer Message` setting.

 If you wish to use these placeholders on their own, you can do so via the `&SERVER:[placeholderName]` format.

 Example: `&SERVER:IP&` == `&IP&`

 * `&PLAYERINFO&` - Your in-world player info message
+    * See `Status Messages::Player Inner Info` for sub-placeholders.
 * `&WORLDINFO&` - Your in-world game info message
+    * See `Status Messages::World Data Placeholder` for sub-placeholders.

 ___